-“Cybersecurity is a big issue on everyone’s mind as we’ve become more globalized as a society and businesses have expanded their footprints and everything is digital,” Howard said.
-"But, traditional security issues of theft, violence against employees, terrorism and natural disasters are all still paramount in terms of being the big security challenges for businesses.”
+“Cybersecurity is a big issue on everyone’s mind as we’ve become more globalized as a society, and businesses have expanded their footprints and everything is digital,” Howard told us in a previous interview.
+“But, traditional security issues of theft, violence against employees, terrorism and natural disasters are all still paramount in terms of being the big security challenges for businesses.”

 “A lot of [Microsoft’s commitment to security] has to do with the evangelizing of security on several fronts within the last decade,” Howard said.
 “My IT security counterpart and I have worked diligently to really get the movers and shakers, the decision makers here to understand security and to support those security efforts and the pushing down of that message throughout the enterprise.”

-“A robust employee assistance program is very important to security issues," he said.
-A bad economy, problems at home, even dealing with a sick relative can be things that can trigger security issues at work and having a team in place to help solve those problems can prevent them from ever turning into an incident of violence or theft, he said.
+“A bad economy, problems at home, even dealing with a sick relative can be things that can trigger [reasons for increased] security at work, and having a team in place to help solve those problems can prevent them from an incident of violence or theft,” Mike said.